larshnordli/AngularBluemixSeed/README.md

   - Run Unit Test stage
     - The second stage is Unit Tests & Linting, executing the command `grunt test`, which runs the unit tests with karma and lints our code, reporting to the console and saving reports in test/reports/unit-tests.xml
   - Active Deploy stage
     - The third stage is where the Active Deploy magic happens.
 The first time this project runs runs, Active Deploy won't run yet - but it will deploy the application running properly that you can now use to run Active Deploy without downtime.
+    - It will run e2e-tests, by executing the command `grunt e2e` which runs tests against your live application running in a real browser.
+    - Deploys the app if the e2e-tests was successful.
+Otherwise, a rollback will occur and your app will revert to the original version.
-The Active Deploy pipeline stage information is fully described [here] (https://hub.jazz.net/docs/deploy_ext/#activedeploy).
+    - The Active Deploy pipeline stage information is fully described [here] (https://hub.jazz.net/docs/deploy_ext/#activedeploy).

 1. The first time you run this pipeline:
   - Deploys the app as a Cloud Foundry application to Bluemix
   - If you run `cf apps` from a command line, you will see this application running.
   - You can also see your deployments at dashboard @ console.ng.bluemix.net => Services => Active Deploy([here](https://activedeploy.ng.bluemix.net/deployments)).
-  - You can look at the Bluemix console dashboard @ console.ng.bluemix.net to see your new application running.
+  - You can look at the Bluemix console dashboard @ console.ng.bluemix.net to see your new application running:

 ![screenshot08](https://github.com/langz/ActiveDeployImages/blob/master/Image_06.png)